Ting Review (2020) – Six Years With Ting’s Cell Phone Service!

 In the many years I was a Verizon customer, I had very few dropped calls.
 Switching to something else seemed risky – I knew how miserable the lives of my AT&T subscriber friends were with all of their dropped call issues.

-If you’re considering switching, the best thing to do is check the coverage (use this cool tool) around where you live and ask neighbors who use Verizon, Sprint & T-Mobile how those services perform in your area.
+If you’re considering switching, the best thing to do is check the coverage around where you live (use this cool tool) and ask neighbors who use Verizon or T-Mobile how those services perform in your area.

 Flexibility – Does Ting Have a Contract?